Cookies And The GDPR

 Website Visitor Statistics - 'Analytics'

-Following the rollout of our new website in July 2014 we want to try and gain a better understanding of the pages our site visitors find most useful.
-We are evaluating new 'analytics' software that allows us to produce an overview of how our site is used.
+Following the rollout of our new website in July 2014 we started using 'analytics' software that provides an overview of how our site is used.
 The information gathered is not personal to individuals, is only available to website administrators within the school and is not passed on to any third party.
 The analytics software runs independently from the main website and, when in use, sets it's own 'first party' cookies to allow it's framework to run properly.
+All ip addresses are 'anonymised' before analysis.

 'First party' refers to the domain specified in a cookie - the website that is placing the cookie.
 If you visit widgets.com and the domain of the cookie placed on your computer is widgets.com, it is a first-party cookie.
 If you visit widgets.com and the cookie placed on your computer says, for instance, google-stats.com, that is a third-party cookie.